MatrixBytes/Rage/README.md

   $ pip install mcstatus
   ```

-If u want to check for Whitelist:
+If you want to check for Whitelist:
-  Open bot.js in the Rage folder and enter ur Minecraft account info.\
+  Open bot.js in the Rage folder and enter your Minecraft account info.\
   lines: 6,7,8

   Open main.py and set checkwhitelist to True\